Skip to content

 memoryService := memoryinmemory.NewMemoryService()

-// Create the Agent and integrate Memory.
+// Create the Agent and register memory tools.

 llmAgent := llmagent.New(